DaDaMrX/ReaLiSe/README.md

 ReaLiSe is a multi-modal Chinese spell checking model.

-This the office code for the paper [Read, Listen, and See: Leveraging Multimodal Information Helps Chinese Spell Checking]().
+This the office code for the paper [Read, Listen, and See: Leveraging Multimodal Information Helps Chinese Spell Checking](https://arxiv.org/abs/2105.12306).

+The paper has been accepted in ACL Findings 2021.

 <img src="assets/model.jpg" width="65%">